craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Features/Features - Defense.md

 Target an adjacent ally.
 Until the beginning of your next turn, if they are the target of an Attack and they are still adjacent to you, you are the target of that Attack instead.

-## Battle Cry
-###### REQ: 1EXP
-###### 2 AP
-'You scream with the pride and rage of battle, emboldening your like-minded allies, and intimidating the others.'

-Make an Intimidation Skill Check.
-If the result is equal to or greater than the Will Defense of any creatures within 30 feet of you who do not also have this Trait, you impose the 'Frightened' [[Ailment]] on that creature.

-Allies within 30 feet of you who also have this Trait may expend a Hit Die and regain the number rolled plus your Constitution Modifier as Vitality.

 #### *3 EXP*
 #### *5 EXP*